luutuankiet/pinnacle-py-utils/README.md

 # Helper scripts for pinnacle DW tasks.

 ## Installation
-paste the following commands in your terminal (on windows git bash should be used.) :
+paste the following commands in your terminal (on windows git bash should be used.).
+This will clone the repo and setup virtual environment to install the required packages for the script.

 ```
 git clone https://github.com/luutuankiet/pinnacle-py-utils.git &&\
 cd pinnacle-py-utils &&\
+python -m venv .venv &&\
+source .venv/bin/activate &&\
 pip install -r requirements.txt
  ```

 ## Usage
-double click the scripts in folder `src` to execute the tasks below.
+open terminal (Git Bash on windows), activate the env with `source .venv/bin/activate` and run the script in `src` folder with `python src/<script_name.py>`

 at first execution, the scripts will ask for certain variable inputs depending on the task, and cache to your local machine for future runs.